Construction (Design and Management) Regulations 2007: Organization

-CDM 2007 applied to all construction and covers construction activities such as building, civil engineering, engineering construction work, demolition, site preparation and site clearance.
+CDM 2007 is applied to all construction and covers construction activities such as building, civil engineering, engineering construction work, demolition, site preparation and site clearance.

 Approved Code of Practice 2007 (ACoP)

 The HSE's Approved Code of Practice (ACoP) gives practical advice on how to comply with the law.
 It states that following the advice given complies with CDM regulations.
-Violation of the health and safety law/code carry legal consequences.
+Violation of the health and safety law/code carries legal consequences.

 ACoP came into force in April 2007.
 This edition completely re-wrote the original and revised ACoP's that complied with CDM 1994.

 Notifiable projects

 Projects are classified as ‘notifiable’ if the construction work phase is expected to last longer than 30 working days and have more than 20 workers working at the same time at any point on the project, or to exceed 500 person days.
 Under the CDM regulation, the client appoints a competent Principal Contractor and CDM coordinator, who notifies the Health and Safety Executive (HSE) by using Form 10 (F10).
 Failure to do so means the client must take the duties of Principal Contractor and CDM coordinator assigned to the parties under CDM 2007.

 Non-notifiable projects are those that are likely to take less than 30 days of construction time.
 Although there is no legal requirement for a formal appointment of a Principal Contractor or CDM coordinator or a construction phase plan for non-notifiable projects, regulation does require cooperation and coordination between all members of the project team.

 "CDM coordinator" is the new title for the Planning Supervisor under CDM 1994, with increased duties and responsibilities.

 Multiple plan documents must be prepared.